david-rockwood/fimpad/README.md

 ## Configuring FIMpad for an LLM

 By default, FIMpad is configured for Granite 4.0 H Base, both the Small and Tiny versions.
-If you want to use a different model, see the file that can be loaded through a FIMpad menu, at `Library -> FIMpad -> Model Configs`.
+If you want to use a different model, select `Library -> FIMpad -> Model Configs` in the FIMpad menu.

 If you want to load a model that does not yet have an entry in FIMpad Model Configs, figure out what FIM control tokens it uses, and set them in the FIMpad settings window.